Michigan Eviction Notice

 Landlords may deliver eviction notices using the following methods:

-Mailed notices count toward the notice period the day after delivery, while electronic notices begin when the tenant responds.
+Additionally, mailed notices count toward the notice period the day after delivery, while electronic notices begin when tenants respond.
+Therefore, landlords should choose the most appropriate service method for their situation.

 Michigan Eviction Laws